cloudcentral/help.cloudcentral.com.au/pages/cloud/cloud_dashboard_volumes.md

 Now you can log in to the instance and mount, format, and use the disk.

 ## Detach a volume from an instance
+{% include note.html content="It is not possible to detach the root volume from an instance, the instance can be deleted (if delete volume on instance delete is false)" %}
 1. [Log in to the dashboard](cloud_dashboard_login.html).
 1. Select the appropriate project from the drop down menu at the top left.
 1. On the Project tab, open the Volumes tab and click the Volumes category.